astropy/astropy/docs/io/ascii/write.rst

       N/A 3
       2 4

-  Note that when writing a table all values are converted to strings, before any value is replaced.
+  Note that when writing a table, all values are converted to strings before any value is replaced.
 Because ``fill_values`` only replaces cells that are an exact match to the specification, you need to provide the string representation (stripped of whitespace) for each value.
 For example, in